-We have improved the calculation of Horizontal Clash Analysis (for MITS 220.127.116.11 and above), which allows users to have a sense of the clashes more realistic as the thickness between utilities are taken into consideration and divided into inner profile and outer profile.
+We have improved the calculation of Horizontal Clash Analysis (starting from MITS 188.8.131.52 and above), which allows users to have a sense of the clashes more realistic as the thickness between utilities are taken into consideration and divided into inner profile and outer profile.
 Horizontal clash analysis is applied for node to node and node to pipe checking, while pipe to pipe checking is categorized under vertical clash analysis.
 Vertical clash calculations are still the same, which you may refer to in this blog post; “How Clash Analysis Works”, or if you are using previous versions of MiTS, you may as well refer to the said blog post.

 Refer to this blog post for step guidelines; How Clash Analysis Works